SaadSaleem001/FridaKahloRetrospective/README.md

-Use of Various List Functions
+Use of various list functions